 cartridge choice, Crimson Trace, Glock, Hornady Critical Defense, John M. Browning, Model 1911, Moro Uprising, negligent discharges, revolver speedloaders, Ruger, Safariland, Sig, Smith & Wesson

-This article provides guidance about cartridge choice.
-All the articles in this series may be found by entering “guns and liberty 2022” into the SMM homepage search bar.
+This article provides additional guidance about cartridge choice.
+All the articles in this series may be found by entering “guns and liberty 2023” into the SMM homepage search bar.

 WHICH CARTRIDGE SHOULD I CHOOSE?

 As the Texas Ranger suggested in an earlier article in this series, with ammunition, bigger is often better.
 The largest, heaviest bullet propelled at the highest velocity will usually be most effective.
 Consider the Moro uprising of 1899-1913.
 The Moros, Islamic revolutionaries in the Phillipines, fought a protracted jungle war with the US Army.
 This was America’s first real war against an Islamic enemy (save the Barbary Pirates in Jefferson’s time) and its first jungle war.
 The Moros were small in stature, being only a bit over five feet tall on average, but were fierce and fearless, willing to die in mass ambush attacks.
 Many would drug themselves prior to combat, allowing them to feel little pain and increasing their homicidal rage.